 The CGIAR Research Program on Water, Land and Ecosystems (WLE) is a global research-for-development program connecting partners to deliver agriculture solutions that sustain our natural resources – and the people who rely on them.

-WLE brings together 11 CGIAR centers, the UN Food and Agriculture Organization (FAO), the RUAF Foundation, and numerous national, regional and international partners to find integrated solutions.
+WLE brings together 11 CGIAR centers, the UN Food and Agriculture Organization (FAO), the RUAF Foundation, and numerous national, regional and international partners to find integrated and sustainable solutions.

 WLE, which is now in its second Phase (2017–2022), supports innovations that enhance the social and environmental sustainability of agri-food systems and lead to the development of solutions that meet the needs of research users and the environment.
 Learn more here.

 The program’s four main research themes are designed to work on specific topics that were selected for their ability to help make agriculture more equitable and sustainable.
 In addition, the Enhancing Sustainability across Agricultural Systems theme pools and synthesizes evidence on sustainability from WLE and other CGIAR research programs in order to deliver knowledge and evidence to support large-scale development decisions and investments on commodities.